cnsuhao/engine1/docs/Methodology/GastrointestinalMethodology.md

 Conclusions
 -----------

-The %BioGears %Gastrointestinal System lays a foundation for future efforts in modeling digestive physiology.
+The %Gastrointestinal System lays a foundation for future efforts in modeling digestive physiology.
 The flexible definition of food allows for easy extensibility of the system by creating the ability for users to add to a library of meals.

 @anchor GI-futurework